shdwcat/Inspectron/README.md

 #macro INSPECTRON_GESTURE_MODIFIER vk_shift			// set to undefined for no modifier
 ```

-### Customize Which Objects Get Inspected
+## Customize Which Objects Get Inspected

-The automatic shortcut method will show the Inspectron view for *all* instances under the mouse cursor, but if your game is complex you may want to customize which objects actually get included in the view, especially if you want to differentiate between instances that draw in the game world vs instances that draw to the GUI layer.
+The automatic gesture method will show the Inspectron view for *all* instances under the mouse cursor, but if your game is complex you may want to customize which objects actually get included in the view, especially if you want to differentiate between instances that draw in the game world vs instances that draw to the GUI layer.

 To do that, you'll need an object event to trigger Inspectron, where you can customize what Inspectron does.
 For example, you can add a Global Middle Released event to a controller object in your game.
 Once you have that, you'll want to call `InspectronGo()` with some custom arguments.
 For example:
 ```gml